marcuslavender/DuoAPITool/README.md

 Use brew to install the pipenv.

-2. CD in to the DuoAPITool directory and then run 'pipenv install' this should install the required dependencies
+2. CD in to the DuoAPITool directory and then run 'pipenv install' this should install the required dependencies.

 3. Run 'pipenv run main' at command prompt with the required paramaters:
 example: GET api-0ed82a7e.duosecurity.com admin/v2/logs/authentication '{"results": "denied"}' DIQEMD8ZQLRU2V4NL00A qY2ot1WOqLfXJbRO5GLO7sgQK7iSnxT4Pimy6Bo7